SAP/jenkins-library/documentation/docs/guidedtour.md

     }
    ```

-   The `mtaBuild`  step will call a build tool to build a multi-target application (MTA).
-The tool consumes a MTA descriptor containing the metadata of all entities comprising an application or used by it during deployment or runtime, and the dependencies between them.
-If you are not familiar with MTAs please visit [sap.com][sap].
+   **Result:** The `mtaBuild` step calls a build tool to build a multi-target application (MTA).
+The tool consumes an MTA descriptor that contains the metadata of all entities which comprise an application or are used by one during deployment or runtime, and the dependencies between them.
+For more information about MTAs, see [sap.com][sap].

-1. Create the MTA descriptor `mta.yaml` with the following content.
+2. Create an MTA descriptor with the name `mta.yaml`, which contains the following code:

    ```
     _schema-version: 2.1.0